Leynse/SFINCS/docs/input.rst

 Spatially varying:
 %%%%%

-For spatially varying friction values per cell use the manningfile option, with the same grid based input as the depfile.
+For spatially varying friction values per cell use the manningfile option, with the same grid based input as the depfile using a binary file.

 **manningfile = sfincs.man**